“During menopause, it’s important to look after yourself.

 In Hot Flashes: What Can Trigger A Hot Flash? the (United States) Cleveland Clinic elaborate:

 “A trigger is something that can set off a hot flash.
-There are actually a lot of things in your normal life that could trigger a hot flash.
-Triggers of hot flashes can include:
+Common triggers of hot flashes can include:

 In Hot Flashes: Diagnosis & Treatment – Lifestyle and Home Remedies the (United States) Mayo Clinic explain:

 • “Watch what you eat and drink.
 Hot and spicy foods, caffeinated beverages and alcohol can trigger hot flashes.
-Learn to recognize your triggers and avoid them”.4
+Learn to recognize your triggers and avoid them”.3

 Is there an association between health lifestyle choices and menopause symptoms?

-In Looking After Yourself the (Australian) Jean Hailes for Women’s Health (JH) explain:
+In Looking After Yourself During Menopause the (Australian) Jean Hailes for Women’s Health (JH) explain:

 “During menopause, it’s important to look after yourself.
-Healthy lifestyle choices will help to improve physical and emotional symptoms at every stage of menopause”.5
+Healthy lifestyle choices will help to improve physical and emotional symptoms at every stage of menopause”.4

 Is there an association between weight and hot flushes?